I’m a Chicago-based content marketer with a journalist’s heart.

 I hold an MS from the Columbia University Graduate School of Journalism and earned my BA in anthropology from Lewis & Clark College.

 I speak French and Spanish, have lived on three continents, and am also a vocalist, specializing in complex harmonies from the Balkans and Georgia.
 I play piano and ukulele, which is the world’s happiest instrument.
-I am a volunteer storyteller for Housing Forward, an organization that fights homelessnes.
+I am a volunteer storyteller for Housing Forward, an organization that fights homelessness.
 I have two children, a husband, a dog called Buttercup, and live on the best block in the world.